ni/monodrive-documentation/docs/r2v/data_processing_output.md

 ## SLAM

-monoDrive uses Simultaneous Localization And Mapping (SLAM) in order to supplement and improve the paths from the Real-to-Virtual hardware's GNSS.
+This is available from the optional third party distritbuion. monoDrive can use Simultaneous Localization And Mapping (SLAM) in order to supplement and improve the paths from the Real-to-Virtual hardware's GNSS.
 The `slam` directory contains the output paths from the visual odometry when run on the collected camera data.
 The output of the path is in the